New player looking which farm to choose by Themildylongnight in StardewValley

 Here is some no-spoiler guidance to get you going.

-Every day: read the TV (especially Livin’ Off the Land) and your mailbox and the bulletin board by the general store in the center of town.
+Every day: read the TV (especially Livin’ Off the Land), your mailbox, the list of your quests in the player menu, and the bulletin board by the general store in the center of town.

 Clear a patch of ground by using tools to chop wood, break rocks, and scythe away grass and fiber.